 Holidaying with Kids.

 Lucy shares with us some tips when travelling and holidaying with kids, particularly on long car journeys.
 Sometimes when we have a disastrous situation with our kids we end up with some great prevention methods for “next time”.
-Hindsight as painful as it is can be valuable in times like this.

 Have kids they said, it will be fun they said.
 That’s ok, but no-one ever warned me of the perils of travelling with kids.